-Suzie Lundsten, 218.631.7800, suzie.lundsten@minnesota.edu
+Suzie Lundsten, 218.631.7800, suzie.lundsten@minnesota.edu Leslie Rudrud, 218.631.7922, leslie.rudrud@minnesota.edu

 Accessibility Resources

 M State is committed to providing equal access to education for all students, and Accessibility Resources strives to cultivate a college-wide culture and climate that supports that commitment.
 We work in partnership with faculty, staff and students to remove disability-related barriers to education through reasonable accommodation to qualified students.
 This includes providing outstanding facilities designed to meet the educational needs of students who may have physical, visual, hearing, learning or other disabilities.
 There are also automatic doors, ramps, restrooms and designated parking for persons with disabilities to ensure complete accessibility to college programs.